authzed/docs/docs/spicedb-dedicated/dedicated-configuration.md

 For production clusters, we recommend selecting the Cluster Class with the largest number of replicas and processing units.
 For non-production clusters, you can select whatever Cluster Class is appropriate for your workload.
 If you have questions about your overall utilization or would like to provision a custom Cluster Class, please reach out to your AuthZed account team.

-If you're ready to get started with SpiceDB Dedicated, [schedule a call](https://authzed.com/call).
+If you're ready to get started with SpiceDB Dedicated, [reach out to your AuthZed account team](https://authzed.com/call).